 In addition to the handy ticket system, the Mailbox.org website has a number of blogs and guides for helping users out.
 One drawback of this system is that we often found responses to questions from users who had accidentally provided incorrect information.
 This can be frustrating and can leave you wondering why something is not working for you.
 However, overall the website resources are probably quite useful, especially if used in combination with the support desk.

 Mailbox.org is a well-rounded email service that allows users to make use of most of its features on the free plan.
 This is excellent because it allows consumers to get a proper taste of what it has to offer before deciding to purchase a subscription.
-Although compared to some other email services (such as Mailfence and Posteo), Mailbox may seem a little confusing at first - the reality is that with just a little amount of work it is possible to find all of the necessary features.
+Although compared to some other email services (such as Mailfence and Posteo), Mailbox may seem a little confusing at first - the reality is that with a little playing around it is possible to find all the necessary features.

 The easy server-side “Guard” PGP encryption feature allows even non-techy users to jump straight into the world of encrypted emails.
 And, for those who prefer to control their keys locally, the option is there to use Mailvelope or even a dedicated email client such as Thunderbird.